 Sand and gravel are common raw materials used in asphalt, concrete, mortar, landscaping, shingles, soil additives and many other items.
 Portage County is the second highest sand and gravel producer in the state by ton and accounts for 13.2% of statewide sales as of the 2019 Annual Industrial Minerals Report by ODNR's Division of Geologic Survey.
-There are fifteen active sand and gravel mines found mostly on the western side of the County with the majority of the mines being located in Shalersville Township and Streetsboro.
-Potential oil and gas fields cover the entire county, many of which have active oil and gas wells (Map 4.7).
-Local sand and gravel extraction may provide economical construction materials to nearby communities; however, drawbacks include truck traffic, noise, disruption of scenic rural views, safety concerns, damage to aquifers and potential pollution.
-Oil and gas wells may impact surrounding homes and businesses as well as local roads due to truck traffic.
+There are fifteen active sand and gravel mines found mostly

+Map 4.6 Groundwater Pollution Potential